skmorgane/biodiversity-course/questions/GlobalDiversity.md

 title: Global Diversity
 ---

-* Understanding global patterns of mammalian functional and phylogenetic diversity
-    * Why are patterns of phylogenetic diversity important to understand?
-    * Why are patterns of functional diversity important to understand?
+* We haven't talked a lot about phylogenetic and functional diversity in a while.
+Let's start with some review:
+   * What is phylogenetic diversity and what kind of information does it tell us about biodiversity?
+   * What is functional diversity and what kind of information does it tell us about biodiversity?
-    * Figure 1 shows possible relationships between FD and PD.
+* Figure 1 shows possible relationships between FD and PD and is also a partial review of patterns we talked about earlier in the semester.
+   * What is overdispersion and what do we think it means ecologically?
+   * Figure 1 has a 'deficit' region labelled.
+What does it mean and what does it reflect ecologically?
    * Explain what the phylogenetic constraint space represents
-    * Why might functional diversity be higher than expected given the amount of phylogenetic diversity?
-(WHat does that even mean?)
-    * Why might functional diversity be less than expected from phylogenetic diversity?
-    * Conceptually, species richness constrain PD and FD.
-How?
 * What were the observed patterns between species richness, PD, and FD?
 * Did continents differ in their observed phylogenetic/functional diversity relationship?
 What do you think this means?
 * What were the differences in patterns between the temperate and tropical regions?
 What did they suggest explained that difference?
+What do you think?
-    * The paper talks a lot of about communities, but does the data used here represent communities?
-What might this better reflect?
-Does that change how you think about the results?
+* The paper talks a lot of about communities.
+In the methods, find in the methods what the spatial scale of the data points is.
+Do you agree with calling this an analysis of communities?
+Why ot why not?